 <dynamicField name="*_hi" type="binaryDV" indexed="false" stored="true"/>

-3. Compile lire library (gradle distForSolr) and copy dist/*.jar to hybris/bin/ext-commerce/solrserver/resources/solr/7.4/server/server/solr-webapp/webapp/WEB-INF/lib.
+1. Compile the LIRE library (gradle distForSolr) and copy dist/*.jar to hybris/bin/ext-commerce/solrserver/resources/solr/7.4/server/server/solr-webapp/webapp/WEB-INF/lib.

-In the last fragment, there are definitions for BitSampling and MetricSpaces. binaryDV is used for storing the feature vectors for different algorithms.
-BitSampling is a basic hashing method.
-It regenerates hashes to save space on the fly instead of storing them in the index.
 MetricSpaces is the proximity approach based on the work of Giuseppe Amato.
-While it’s actually not a hashing routine it’s an easy way to use it within LIRE.
+While it’s actually not a hashing routine, it’s an easy way to use it within LIRE.
 Based on a pre-trained set of representatives, the features of the representatives are stored in a text file.
-For indexing and search, they can be used to create hash like text snippets, that are then used to search & index.
+For indexing and search, they can be used to create hash-like text snippets, which are then used to search and index.

 Indexing the images

-The goal of this process is to enrich the products in SOLR with the information about the product picture, namely, with the image vector.
-In hybris, we need to extend the indexing subsystem to add extra fields to the indexing request.
 For the PoC, I extended DefaultIndexer.
-Add the LIRE library (jar) to the project (/lib) of your extension.
-For my extension, I took the code from ParallelSolrIndexer.java (start reading the code from the method “run()”).
-The code opens the media file for the product, trims the white space around the product image (ImageUtils.trimWhiteSpace) and downscales the image to 512 pixels as max side length (ImageUtils.scaleImage).
-For each of registered global feature algorithms, it adds the dynamic field values to the indexing request:
+Add the LIRE library (JAR) to the project (/lib) of your extension.
+For my extension, I took the code from ParallelSolrIndexer.java (start reading the code from the method run()).
+The code opens the media file for the product, trims the white space around the product image (ImageUtils.trimWhiteSpace), and downscales the image to 512 pixels as the maximum side length (ImageUtils.scaleImage).
+For each of the registered global feature algorithms, it adds the dynamic field values to the indexing request:

 featureAlgorithmClass.extract(img);